 INDUCTOR: Lion President, this is your year.
-The eyes of your Club, District and International, as well as everyone in your community are looking at you.
-The Lions motto is "WE SERVE".
-In accepting the presidency of your Club, you agree to live by the motto of this Association.
-Twelve months from now, your members will look back on the stewardship.
+The eyes of your Club, District and stewardship.
 They will judge you and the Board of Directors.
 Don't give them cause to ask questions.
 Lead with a firm hand and an open mind on all matters pertaining to your Club.
 In doing this and serving by the Golden Rule, success can be achieved.
 Do you accept this most important office?